Jesup Community School District

 Jesup Community School District is a public school district headquartered in Jesup, Iowa.
 It operates a single K-12 campus in the northern part of the city with separate divisions for elementary, middle, and high school.
-As of 2020 it has about 1,000 students.
+As of 2020 it has around 1,000 students.
 The district occupies portions of Buchanan and Black Hawk counties.

 The district has three K-8 schools outside of Jesup for Amish students.
 A total of 120 students, as of 2020, attend these campuses.

-The school's mascot is the J-Hawk and their colors are blue and orange.
+The school's mascot is the J-Hawk, and their colors are blue and orange.

 History

 In 2009, the district had about 910 students, with enrollment increasing.
 Sarah Pinion served as superintendent until 2009; she left to become the superintendent of the Marion Independent School District.
 In 2009, Nathan Marting, previously superintendent of the Midland Community School District, became Jesup's superintendent.
+Currently, Chad Kohagen, serves as superintendent of the district following Marting's departure.